 - Keyword research to determine what queries searchers might use when they have a problem your product can solve or a question your business can answer.

-- A link audit to analyze the quality of links to your site from elsewhere.
+- A link audit to analyze the quality of backlinks to your site.

 SEO Strategy Development